markcmurphy/devdocs-portal/Customers.md

 ### What is a Guest?
 Store settings can be set to allow a shopper to checkout without creating an account.
 These users are not captured as customers or stored in the BigCommerce system.
 To retrieve guest checkout data, API users may want to review [the Storefront Checkout API](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-checkout-api).

-## V2 vs. V3

-The main distinction between Customers V2 and V3 is you can only manage certain resources using either API.

-V2 Customers API allows you to manage the following resources:
-* Customers
-* Customer Addresses
-* Customer Groups
-* Customer Passwords

-V3 Customers API allows you to manage the following:
-* Customer Addresses
-* Cusrtomer Attributes
-* Customer Form Fields
-* Customer Consent

 ### Making Requests